malc-u/SomeoneKnowsSomething/README.md

 7. Podcast description - to the right of the picture (tablets and desktops) and on directly underneath the title and icons (smaller tablets and mobiles).
 8. Number of episodes in the podcast - directly under the description.

+If somehow user that is not logged in lands on this page they will be redirected to login page.

+### Add podcast page

+1. Head-word with "Add podcast" - reusing styling of police tape.
+2. Form that allows to add podcast to the database and display on the website.
+It consists of 8 fields to be filled in and submit button.
+These 8 fields are:
+   - "Title" - displaying information "Plodcast title"
+   - "Podcast Image Link" - displaying information "Link to podcast cover image
+   - "Origin" - displaying 3 radio button to chose from - Australia, UK and USA
+   - "Release Year" - displaying information "YYYY"
+   - "Description" - displayng information "Plot description"
+   - "Favourite" - allowing user to check or leave unchecked this box
+   - "Number of Episodes" - displaying information "e.g. 8"
+   - "Link To Podcast Website" - displaying information "Link to podcast's official page"

+If somehow user that is not logged in lands on this page they will be redirected to login page.

 ## Features left to implement in the future